SteitzTo/node-red-epson-plotter/README.md

 # node-red-epson-plotter

-On my Work we have a new Epson SC-T5700 PLotter and i monitor the Inkfill stands with Node-Red and Grafana.
+On my work we have a new Epson SC-T5700 Plotter and I monitor the Ink fill stands with Node-Red and Grafana.

-Here are the Flows and the Grafana Dasboard
+Here are the Flows and the Grafana Dasboard.

 ## Dependencies: